Rajdeep7/unistuff/TUM/IN2346 - Introduction to Deep Learning/Lecture Questions.md

 ### What is the advantage of Adam?
 - Combines momentum and RMSprop / first and second order momentum
+- "Whereas momentum can be seen as a ball running down a slope, Adam behaves like a heavy ball with friction, which thus prefers flat minima in the error surface"

 ### What does AdaGrad do?
 Why is AdaGrad not used very often?
 - Adapt the learning rate of all model parameters
 - It accumulates gradients from the beginning
 - In theory: more progress in regions where the function is more flat
 - In practice, this results in excessive decrease in the effective learning rate for most DL models
+- "Adagrad's main weakness is its accumulation of the squared gradients in the denominator: Since every added term is positive, the accumulated sum keeps growing during training.
+This in turn causes the learning rate to shrink and eventually become infinitesimally small"

 ### Draw a very high learning rate, high learning rate, good learning rate and low learning rate